Thuban is a former Pole Star

-Category: Space Hits: 1The Great Pyramid of Giza, an enduring monument of ancient Egypt.
+Category: Space Hits: 10The Great Pyramid of Giza, an enduring monument of ancient Egypt.
 Egyptologists believe that it was built as a tomb for fourth dynasty Egyptian Pharaoh Khufu around 2560 B.C..
 Image via Nina Aldin Thune/ Wikimedia Commons.

 Thuban is not a particularly bright star, but it holds a special place in the hearts of stargazers.
 That’s because Thuban – a relatively inconspicuous star in the constellation Draco the Dragon – was the pole star some 5,000 years ago, when the Egyptians were building the pyramids.